Issue 001 – 14-Feb-2020

 Welcome to Issue 001 of Threat Report.

-It is our aim to use the Thread Report email to inform you about trending threats to you, your business and your IT infrastructure.
+It is our aim to use the Threat Report email to inform you about trending threats to you, your business and your IT infrastructure.
 Our mission is to make the Internet a safer place for you, and part of that is to help you understand the threats in a language you understand.

 The format of the email is like an executive summary of the key threats to you, your business and your IT infrastructure.
 Each summary will link through to more detail about specific threats published in the blog on our website.
 On the blog you can read back-copies of the Threat Report and other articles we publish.